 Platforms such as Gong or Chorus.ai can create data-driven insights, not just or individual abilities, but of top seller behaviours you want reps to adopt.

-Additionally, sales enablement platforms will be essential to ensuring coaches have their engagement kits, training, and best practices at the ready when they need them.
-Just as a rep may use a sales enablement tool to find the best content for a buyer, a sales coach should also be empowered to quickly discover relevant content — such as calling recordings or playbooks — and effectively engage reps.
+Additionally, sales enablement platforms should have dedicated sales coaching functionality that allow you to have a 360-degree view of each salesperson’s performance with engagement kits and tips at the ready when they need them.
+Just as a seller may use a sales enablement tool to find the best content for a buyer, a sales coach should also be empowered to quickly discover relevant content — such as calling recordings of sales conversations or playbooks — and effectively engage sellers.

 Plan and Prep, then Prep and Plan Some More